How to preorder the new MacBook Air, Mac Mini and iPad Pro

-The death of the MacBook Air ($900 at Walmart) was greatly exaggerated.
-Instead of folding the MacBook Air into its MacBook ($1,249 at Amazon) line or MacBook Pro ($1,494 at Amazon Marketplace) line, Apple kept the MacBook Air name and introduced a redesigned MacBook Air on Tuesday at its late October product announcement event in Brooklyn, NY.
+The death of the MacBook Air ($1,499 at Apple) was greatly exaggerated.
+Instead of folding the MacBook Air into its MacBook ($1,899 at Apple) line or MacBook Pro line, Apple kept the MacBook Air name and introduced a redesigned MacBook Air on Tuesday at its late October product announcement event in Brooklyn, NY.
 In addition, the Apple introduced a long-overdue update to the Mac Mini and a new iPad Pro models.

-You can order the new Macs and iPads ($309 at Walmart) today direct from Apple, and they will be start shipping and showing up in stores by Wednesday, Nov.
+You can order the new Macs and iPads ($599 at Apple) today direct from Apple, and they will be start shipping and showing up in stores by Wednesday, Nov.
 7.

 New MacBook Air